 Your approved provider must also ensure you are familiar with and follow these policies and procedures.
 The policies and procedures should be informed by the service’s philosophy statement.

-When making any changes to policies or procedures your approved provider must ensure that parents of children enrolled at the service are notified at least 14 days prior to the changes being made.
+When making any changes to policies or procedures your approved provider must ensure that parents of children enrolled at the service are notified at least 14 days before the changes are made.

 |Water safety, including during any water based activities|